-Both the equity and fixed income portions of the asset allocation use a combination of active and passive investment strategies and different investment styles.
+Both the fixed income and equity portions of the asset allocation use a combination of active and passive investment strategies and different investment styles.
 The fixed income asset allocation consists of longer duration fixed income securities in order to help reduce plan exposure to interest rate variation and to better correlate assets with obligations.
 The longer duration fixed income allocation is expected to help stabilize the funding status ratio over the long term.